Version 2.6

 factory class.

-This factory class is provided by a
+This factory class is provided by an Android service

-which must extend the
+which extends the

 RemoteViewsService